flextype/docs.flextype.org/site/entries/en/api/http-details/entry.md

 CORS is [supported by all modern browsers](http://caniuse.com/cors).
 Read more about using CORS in this [tutorial](https://www.html5rocks.com/en/tutorials/cors/).

-To allow JavaScript applications running inside browsers to interact with our APIs, we set the following HTTP response headers:

-* Access-Control-Allow-Origin: `*`

-Note: Allowing all origins is safe because all requests to manage content in the Flextype must include an access token.

 ### JSON format details

 Flextype represents resources as [JSON](http://json.org/), encoded in UTF-8.
 Flextype represents dates and times as [Unix Timestamp](https://www.unixtimestamp.com).